guhan/zerotociso/docs/SRE.md

 ### Mean Time to Repair (MTTR)
 MTTR measures the average time taken to resolve incidents or restore service after an issue has been detected.
 A low MTTR indicates that the team is efficient in addressing and mitigating problems.

+### Mean Time Between Failures (MTBF)
+MTBF tracks how reliable your development processes are.

 ### Error Rate
 This metric tracks the percentage of requests or transactions that result in errors.
 A high error rate may indicate issues with the application, infrastructure, or external dependencies.